robamu/robamu.github.io/content/post/rust-ecosystem.md

 the research institute I work now as well.

-Working at an insitute which builds small satellites gives me access to unique hardware like the radiation hardened Vorago MCUs which are not used by hobbyist because of their price tag.
+Working at an insitute which builds small satellites gives me access to unique hardware like the radiation hardened Vorago MCUs which are usually not used by hobbyist because of their price tag.
 3-4 digits are very common even for basic radiation hardened components.
 Some of these MCUs are used in our CubeSat projects and I was curious whether I could set up Rust for some of the MCUs, namely the VA10820 Cortex-M0 based MCU.
 Vorago sells some of their chips on a Vorago development board named REB1 and I was able to get my